lioneaglesolutions/docs-2/expectations.md

 <a name="expect-toContain"></a>
 ### `toContain($needles)`

-Asserts that all given needles are elements of the value:
+Asserts that all given needles are elements of the `$value`.

 ```php
 expect('Hello World')->toContain('Hello');